Robert WALLACE

 said ruminant.

-In a further aspect there is provided a method of reducing methane
+In a further aspect there is provided a method of reducing

-production and/or increasing/improving the quality of milk and/or
+methane production and/or increasing/improving the quality of

 The present invention will now be further described by way of